Kathleen Turner: Theatre work and Broadway debut

-Body Heat
+Transition to TV and film

 In 1978, Turner made her television debut in the NBC daytime soap The Doctors as the second Nola Dancy Aldrich.
 She made her film debut in 1981 as the ruthless Matty Walker in the thriller Body Heat; the role brought her to international prominence.
 Empire cited the film in 1995 when it named her one of the 100 Sexiest Stars in Film History.
 The New York Times wrote in 2005 that, propelled by her "jaw-dropping movie debut [in] Body Heat ... she built a career on adventurousness and frank sexuality born of robust physicality".
 Turner ultimately became one of the top box-office draws, and most sought-after actresses of the 1980s and early 1990s.

 Turner stated in 2018, "Body Heat was a blessing because I went straight to being a leading actor and I didn't have to suffer any of this predatory male behaviour like many young actresses.
 It doesn't frustrate me that nearly four decades after that film I'm still referred to as a sexual icon.
 I got over that a long time ago."

-With her deep voice, Turner was often compared to a young Lauren Bacall.
+Because of her deep, husky voice, Turner was often compared to a young Lauren Bacall.
 When the two met, Turner reportedly introduced herself by saying, "Hi, I'm the young you."

-Stardom during the 1980s
+Stardom

 After Body Heat, Turner steered away from femme fatale roles to "prevent typecasting" and "because femme fatale roles had a shelf-life".
 Consequently, her first project after this was the 1983 comedy The Man With Two Brains.
 Turner co-starred in Romancing the Stone with Michael Douglas and Danny DeVito.
 Film critic Pauline Kael wrote of her performance as writer Joan Wilder, "Turner knows how to use her dimples amusingly and how to dance like a woman who didn't know she could; her star performance is exhilarating."
 Romancing the Stone was a surprise hit: she won a Golden Globe for her role in the film, and it became one of the top-ten-grossing movies of 1984.
 Turner teamed with Douglas and DeVito again the following year for its sequel, The Jewel of the Nile.
 Pre-production for the movie was fraught with conflict, because Turner refused to commit to the "terrible" script she had been delivered.
 When she said no, 20th Century Fox threatened her with a US$25 million breach of contract lawsuit.
 Eventually Douglas, also the film's producer, agreed to undertake rewrites on the script to make it more acceptable to Turner, which led to much back-and-forth between the two as the script was retooled right up to when shooting started in Fez, Morocco.

 Several months before Jewel, Turner starred in Prizzi's Honor with Jack Nicholson, winning a second Golden Globe award, and later starred in Peggy Sue Got Married, which co-starred Nicolas Cage.
 For Peggy Sue, she received the award for Best Actress from the U.S. National Board of Review of Motion Pictures, as well as an Academy Award nomination for Best Actress.